Data-Driven Offline Optimization For Architecting Hardware Accelerators: Background on Hardware Accelerators

 \niparagraph{Target hardware accelerators.} Our primary evaluation uses an industry-grade and highly parameterized template-based accelerator following prior work~\citep{yazdanbakhsh2021evaluation}.
 This template enables architects to determine the organization of various components, such as compute units, memory cells, memory, etc., by searching for these configurations in a discrete design space.
 Some ML applications may have large memory requirements (e.g., large language models~\citep{brown2020language}) demanding sufficient on-chip memory resources, while others may benefit from more compute blocks.
 The hardware design workflow directly selects the values of these parameters.
 In addition to this accelerator and to further show the generality of our method to other accelerator design problems, we evaluate two distinct dataflow accelerators with different search spaces, namely NVDLA-style~\citep{nvdla} and ShiDianNao-style~\citep{shidiannao} from~\citet{kao2020confuciux} (See Section~\ref{sec:eval} and Appendix~\ref{sec:dla_shi_fast} for a detailed discussion; See Table~\ref{table:dla_shi} for results).

 \niparagraph{How does an accelerator work?} We briefly explain the computation flow on our template-based accelerators (Figure~\ref{fig:template_accel}) and refer the readers to Appendix~\ref{sec:dla_shi_fast} for details on other accelerators.
 This template-based accelerator is a 2D array of processing elements (PEs).
 Each PE is capable of performing matrix multiplications in a single instruction multiple data (SIMD) paradigm~\citep{simd}.
 A controller orchestrates the data transfer (both activations and model parameters) between off-chip DRAM memory and the on-chip buffers and also reads in and manages the instructions (e.g. convolution, pooling, etc.) for execution.
 The computation stages on such accelerators start by sending a set of activations to the compute lanes, executing them in SIMD manner, and either storing the partial computation results or offloading them back into off-chip memory.
 Compared to prior works~\citep{hegdemind,shidiannao,kao2020confuciux}, this parameterization is unique---it includes multiple compute lanes per each PE and enables SIMD execution model within each compute lane---and yields a distinct accelerator search space accompanied by an end-to-end simulation framework.
-Appendix~\ref{sec:dla_shi_fast} elaborates on other accelerators evaluated in this work.
+More details in Appendix~\ref{sec:dla_shi_fast}.